chswx/ldm-ingest/README.md

 ## New in 2.0

 All responsibilities for outputting the results of parsing out products from LDM will be placed on the [Alerter](http://github.com/chswx/alerter) going forward.
 Thus, a lot of what's new in 2.0 has been more code _deletion_ than anything else.
-Version 2.0, instead of handling the entire lifecycle of a request from receiving it from LDM to sending it out over Twitter, will just dump everything in a pub-sub-aware database (likely RethinkDB but don't quote me on this just yet) and let other worker processes figure it out.
+Version 2.0, instead of handling the entire lifecycle of a request from receiving it from LDM to sending it out over Twitter, will just dump everything in a pub-sub-aware database (currently RethinkDB) and let other worker processes figure it out.
 This should improve performance, scalability, and redundancy quite nicely.
 We store things in JSON; this makes it easy to send the data to virtually anywhere, including directly over a socket into a Web browser.
 (Wink wink.)

 ## What’s done

 - VTEC (Valid Time Extent Code) awareness
 - JSON output
+- Impact-based warnings
+- Storm-based warnings
+- Pub/sub architecture based on RethinkDB

 ## What’s in the works

+- Support for parsing Special Weather Statements/Significant Weather Advisories (#13)
-- Support for watch probabilities (WWUS40)
+- Support for watch probabilities (WWUS40) (#14)
-- Impact-based warnings (TORNADO…HAIL…WIND tags)
-- Moving to a totally pub/sub architecture
+- Parsing and geocoding Mesoscale Convective/Precip Discussions from SPC and WPC (#15)
+- SPC outlooks (#16)
+- LSRs (#17)
+- Tropical advisories (#18)
+- Climate products (#23)
 - Awareness of conditions via METAR ingest
 - Awareness of forecast updates